MahmoodSpewAfsh/Quantum-Inspired-Algorithms-for-Quantum-Chemistry-Calculations/README.md

 For each variant, run the relevant file

 PROCESS:
-* The script calculates the energy for bond lengths ranging from 0.2 Å to 4.0 Å.
+* The script "Benchmark for H2" calculates the energy for bond lengths ranging from 0.2 Å to 4.0 Å for four variants of CIM and SB.
+* First of all, please install all packages and libraries in "quantum_utils.py", and after that, the linear_algebra scripts in the "linear-algebra.py" file.
+* For every variant, please first run the "Creating QAIA Class.py", then "Helper Functions.py", and after that, "Applying XBK transformation and variant function.py", then "Achieving Energy.py", and at the end "Plotting and Saving the Result.py".
 * It loops through XBK resolutions r=2, 3, 4, 5, 6.
 * NOTE: This is computationally intensive and may take time to complete.